 Regular readers of this blog will know that I teach primary computing and have recently added a Primary Robotics scheme of work to iCompute.
 Part of this scheme involves working with Sphero and programming the robotic balls using Sphero Edu.
 To help avoid repetitive strain injury by double tapping each block to find out what each command does, I’ve produced this handy Sphero Commands Helpsheet.
+Now updated to include the new look Scratch blocks.

 Download to get rolling with Sphero and Sphero Edu.